Bee Campus USA

 Southwestern University is recognized as a Bee Campus USA college after meeting the requirements outlined by the Xerces Society for Invertebrate Conservation to be a certified pollinator-friendly campus.

 Bee Campus USA is an initiative of the Xerces Society for Invertebrate Conservation that provides recognition for universities in the U.S. that are committed to preserving local biodiversity through protecting native pollinator habitats, limiting the use of synthetic pesticides, and engaging in public awareness initiatives.
 Southwestern University is the 1st campus of our peer institutions, 7th campus in the state of Texas, and 87th campus in the nation to have attained Bee Campus USA certification.

 Southwestern University’s Sustainability Committee has taken oversight over Bee Campus USA, to ensure that Southwestern continues to follow its guidelines and apply for renewal each year.

 Bee Campus USA requires all certified campuses to have their least-toxic Integrated Pest Management (IPM) plan and Native Plant List with regional sources publicly available.
 Southwestern University’s IPM and Native Plant List are available below.

 Campuses are required to host at least one event annually to raise awareness of the importance of pollinators and to acknowledge the institution’s certification as a Bee Campus USA institution.
 Past and future events are described below :

-Bee Campus USA requires the annual sponsoring and tracking of student service-learning projects by students, faculty and/or staff to enhance pollinator habitats on- and off-campus.
-These may or may not be part of the courses offered by Southwestern.
+Bee Campus USA requires the annual sponsoring and tracking of student service-learning projects by students, faculty, and/or staff to enhance pollinator habitats on- and off-campus.
 These projects are described below: